 Modern sales platforms use AI to automate entire processes.
 These AI-powered workflows can handle tasks like routing inbound leads to the right rep, creating a task in the CRM when a prospect clicks a link in an email, or notifying a team member in a chat channel when a deal stage changes.
 This is about creating smart systems that handle the "if-then" logic of sales.
 By automating these routine actions, you ensure the right steps are taken at the right time, allowing your reps to focus on high-value conversations.

-How to Minimize Admin Tasks for Your Team
+How to Reduce Sales Admin Time for Your Team

 Reducing admin work isn't about finding one magic button.
 It's about building a system where reps can focus on what they were hired to do: sell.
 The goal is to remove friction from their day, giving them back the hours they currently lose to manual data entry, scheduling, and repetitive follow-ups.
 When you make it easier for reps to do the right thing, they will.